 From the plane to the taxi (the driver sneakily tried to not use his meter), it all went suspiciously smoothly and I was soon on my way to Khao San Road, the backpacker mecca.
 Apparently.

-So trip and accomodation so far hadn’t traumatised me yet… but then what?
-I wasn’t that jet-lagged, and after a shower, I armed myself withbaht and book and ventured into the crazy Khao San Road’s Saturday night.
-After a small dinner of spring rolls (I was too spoilt for choice, and the thought of the immodium back in my room held me back from fully delvinginto Thai cuissine), I was at a bit of a loss.
-Now I was at a bit of a loss of what to do.
-I finally stopped in my hectic adrenaline pumped ‘go go GO’ mentality, just picked up my book and watched the drunken, t-shirt and memorablia touting world go by.
+So trip and accommodation so far hadn’t traumatised me… but then what?
+I wasn’t that jet-lagged, and after a shower, I armed myself with baht and book and ventured into crazy Khao San Road’s Saturday night.
+After a small dinner of spring rolls (I was too spoilt for choice, and the thought of the immodium back in my room held me back from fully delving into the cuisine), I was at a bit of a loss.
+I finally stopped in my hectic adrenaline pumped ‘go go GO’ mentality, just picked up my book and watched the drunken, t-shirt and memorabilia touting world go by.

 My dad had joked that I would be back for Christmas…. could I really go the whole hog?!
-Luckily, tomorrow I’m joining a GAP advenutres run tour of Northern Thailand.
-I’m so grateful for it now, even though at first i thought I was taking an ‘easy’ route by having a kind of package tour.
+Luckily, tomorrow I’m joining a GAP Adventures tour of Northern Thailand.
+I’m so grateful for it now, even though at first I thought I was taking an ‘easy’ route by having a kind of package tour.

-I crashed around midnight, staggered back to my hostel around the young and overly made-up Thai girls thrusting cocktail menus to tourists as the adrenaline rush of my journey to Thailand faded.
+I crashed around midnight, staggered back to my hostel around the young Thai girls thrusting cocktail menus to tourists as the adrenaline rush of my journey to Thailand faded.
 Here endth my first night: exhausted, apprehensive, full of beer, anxious but alive.